The new Office 365 Admin Portal has arrived

 The people who require this type of reporting information usually do not have Office 365 Admin rights so they’ll need to log a ticket to the IT department to access any of this information.
 There doesn’t seem to be any way of giving standard users access to the Office 365 reporting information directly, either by allowing them to log in or via some sort of scheduled reports functionality.

 The reports also seem to be 100% focused on Service Usage information.
 There doesn’t seem to be any reporting on Security settings or Compliance and Audit related information.
 Large companies often have to adhere to strict data protection and regulatory controls, backed up by regular audits to show compliance.
 When I worked in the finance industry we would manually generate dozens of security, compliance, and policy reports for auditors and regulators using scripts we hacked together.
 Many of Cogmotive’s customers have similar requirements and we’ve worked with them to create a platform that allows anyone who needs audit or compliance information to quickly generate a report without hassling the IT department.

 Some of these needs may be addressed by the Office 365 Reporting Power BI Content Pack, but if you’ve ever tried to use Power BI you’ll know that it can often be frustrating and cumbersome to initially populate and massage the data until it is in a useable form.

-Microsoft are very aware of these limitations and address them by empowering a thriving community of partners and ISVs like us to ensure that these customers aren’t left behind.
-Behind the glossy exterior of these new reports are some very powerful data warehouses and API’s that we are going to be leveraging to improve our own Office 365 reporting products.
+Microsoft is very aware of these limitations and addresses them by empowering a thriving community of partners and ISVs like us to ensure that these customers aren’t left behind.
+Behind the glossy exterior of these news reports are some very powerful data warehouses and API’s that we are going to be leveraging to improve our own Office 365 reporting products.

-But on the whole Microsoft have done a great job of making this usage information available inside the Office 365 Admin portal.
-No doubt a large number of their customers will see an immediately benefit from this change.
+But on the whole, Microsoft has done a great job of making this usage information available inside the Office 365 Admin portal.
+No doubt a large number of their customers will see an immediate benefit from this change.
 As for those customers that need a little more – well, you know where to find us!